nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Edits the volunteer at the specified `INDEX` in the displayed volunteer list.
 * Any combination of the optional fields is possible but **at least one** optional field must be specified.
-* Existing values will be updated to the input values.

 <div markdown="block" class="alert alert-danger">:exclamation: **Warning**